Article By: Leanne Ridgeway

 Witchcryer‘s demo offering of ‘The Preying Kind’ was recorded and self-released in 2016, via their Bandcamp page (here).
 In May 2017, the band recorded their first full-length album – ‘Cry Witch‘ – and it was pressed and sold as an independent limited CD and digital Bandcamp release.

-The band has the quintessential heavy doom resonance, and ‘Cry Witch‘ starts things off with a guitar with just enough fuzz to make you itch for more, but those smooth as silk riffs and hooks will snare you in til the end.
-Pulverizing no frills drums to set the pace with deep, gut-foraging bass lines and then… the vocals enter this equation.
+The band has the quintessential heavy doom resonance, and ‘Cry Witch‘ starts things off with a guitar with just enough fuzz to make you itch for more, but those smooth as silk riffs and hooks will snare you in until the end.
+Pulverizing no-frills drums to set the pace with deep, gut-foraging bass lines, and then… the vocals enter this equation.

-Ms. Bravo has a certain tone in her crooning, her voice is seductive, decidedly feminine, yet bears a simmering rage beneath it and that angst slips out in every song.
+Ms. Bravo has a certain tone in her crooning, her voice is seductive, decidedly feminine, yet bears a simmering rage beneath it, and that angst slips out in every song.
 Witchcryer is not a band trying to mask a copy job past your ears as something new.
-Suzy Bravo is not pretending to be anyone else, or some mere mimic of past female vocalists.
+Suzy Bravo is not pretending to be anyone else or a mere mimic of past female vocalists.
 For me, her voice is utterly invigorating.
 She has the pipes to breathe her fresh air into this powerful doom engine and keep it running clean and clear.

-The ‘Cry Witch‘ album is not veiled in gimmick, nor is anyone in Witchcryer going to be kissing your ass to get you to listen to it.
+The ‘Cry Witch‘ album is not veiled in gimmick, nor is anyone going to be kissing your ass to get you to listen to it.
 But listen to it, you should.
-This record is straight up heavy doom rock with zero frilly teasing, and it comes at you head-on to deliver one sexy platter of ass kicking.
+This record is straight-up heavy doom rock with zero frilly teasings, and it comes at you head-on to deliver one sexy platter of ass-kicking.

 This band is dark, dirty, feisty, and beautifully themselves – to put it simply, this is some damned shit-kicking good doom rock, and it proceeds to rock heavily at that.
 You’ll welcome Witchcryer‘s aural assault with open arms… or simply be left discarded, bruised, and smiling through the tire tread marks they left all over your face.